 We're honored and elated to have helped launch the Mālama ʻĀina Field School at Nānākuli, a summer school course of Nānākuli High & Intermediate School.
-This course is an outgrowth of ideas that we and our partners in the Wai'anae Wellness and Place-based Learning Alliance have discussed since 2012 to help the youth of Wai'anae succeed in school.
+This course is an outgrowth of ideas that we and our partners in the Wai'anae Alliance for Wellness and Place-based Learning have discussed since 2012 to help the youth of Wai'anae succeed in school.
 Far too many get off track before they even reach high school.
-By providing a new type of program where classroom learning is directly tied to field work that incorporates math, science, and Hawaiian studies, perhaps more students will be motivated to attend classes and become "college and career-ready."
+By providing a new type of program where classroom learning is directly tied to field work that incorporates math, science, and Hawaiian studies, perhaps more students will be motivated to attend classes and become college, career and community ready.

 In 2018, thanks to a grant from Kamehameha Schools, the Mālama ʻĀina Field School will expand to Waiʻanae High School!
-We can't wait to get started!
+We can't wait for the summer!

 The Field School uses technology to make the classes virtually paperless by using Google Apps and a website.
 This is not only good for the environment, it also prepares students for what will be the norm in classrooms of the future.
 We invite you to see theField School website and the videos (see below) to get a taste of the Field School’s impact that we know will be far-reaching for years to come because the students and teachers involved in the program are destined to be our leaders.

 This program would not be possible without our invaluable Program Partners:

 Background In the summer of 2013, we launched a six-week course for incoming 8th and 9th graders at Nānākuli High & Intermediate School from June 3 to July 12.
 Teachers Jewelynn Kirkland and Terra Wight, with whom we are very familiar, were the core teachers supported by Mālama Learning Center staff, interns, and many resource people.
 They piloted a new curriculum based on the weekly themes of:

 Setting the stage and seeing the big picture

 Water, watersheds, and waiwai (wealth)